-When a Friend Is Your Life Partner
+What If Friendship, Not Marriage, Was at the Center of Life?

 From the late 1800s to the 1920s, each one of these components—gender-segregated society, women’s economic dependency, the distinction between sexual behavior and identity—was pulled like a Jenga brick from the tower of romantic friendship.
 Men and women’s divergent social spheres began to look more like a Venn diagram, enabling emotional intimacy between the genders.
 With far more women in the workforce and potentially independent, men weren’t so enchanted by women’s intimate relationships.
 Sexologists declared same-sex desire—not merely same-sex sexual acts—perverse.
 Americans came to fear that kissing or sharing a bed with a friend of the same gender was a mark of “sexual inversion.”
 Romantic friendships had lost their innocence.

 A few decades after the erosion of romantic friendship began, Americans’ conception of marriage shifted.
 The Northwestern University psychologist Eli Finkel identifies three distinct eras in American marriages.
 The first, running from the colonial period until about 1850, had a pragmatic focus on fulfilling spouses’ economic and survival needs; the second, lasting until about 1965, emphasized love.
 Finkel makes the case that starting around 1965, the “self-expressive marriage” became the ideal; spouses expected their partnership to be the site of self-discovery and personal growth.
 (Excluded from these structures for most of the nation’s existence were the tremendous number of Americans who were denied access to legal marriage, namely enslaved Black Americans, interracial couples, and same-sex couples.)
-Throughout this evolution , Americans started relying more and more on their spouses for social and emotional support, with friendships consigned to a secondary role.
+Throughout this evolution, Americans started relying more and more on their spouses for social and emotional support, with friendships consigned to a secondary role.

 John Carroll, who met his platonic partner, Joe Rivera, at a gay bar, describes this type of romantic relationship as “one-stop shopping.”
 People expect to pile emotional support, sexual satisfaction, shared hobbies, intellectual stimulation, and harmonious co-parenting all into the same cart.
 Carroll, 52, thinks this is an impossible ask; experts share his concern.
 “When we channel all our intimate needs into one person,” the psychotherapist Esther Perel writes, “we actually stand to make the relationship more vulnerable.”
 Such totalizing expectations for romantic relationships leave us with no shock absorber if a partner falls short in even one area.
 These expectations also stifle our imagination for how other people might fill essential roles such as cohabitant, caregiver, or confidant.